xrpronin17/xrpl-dev-portal/content/concepts/tokens/nftoken-authorized-minting.md

 ## Minting an NFT for Another Account

-You mint tokens for another account using the standard `NFTokenMint` transaction.
-The difference is that you must include the `Issuer` field, the account ID of the account for which you are minting the NFT.
+You mint tokens for another account using the standard <span class="code-snippet">NFTokenMint</span> transaction.
+The difference is that you must include the <span class="code-snippet">Issuer</span> field, the account ID of the account for which you are minting the NFT.

 ```json
 const transactionBlob = {